 Death records for citizens domiciled in Putnam County at the time of death are available at the Probate Court as well.
 If the death occurs in another county the certificate is completed and filed in that county.
 A copy is forwarded to the county of residence after the death certificate is filed with the Georgia Vital Records Office.
 Death Certificates are usually completed by the director of the funeral home and delivered to the Probate Court.
 Death records can also be accessed online in the Probate Court or vital records office of each county.

 The Cost for a birth or death certificate is $25.00 for the first copy and $5.00 for each additional copy.
-Certified check, money order or cash is required for birth certificates.
+Certified check, money order, debit card, credit card or cash is required for birth and death certificates.

-You must have a valid state issued identification card to obtain a vital record.
+You must have a valid state issued photo identification card to obtain a vital record.

 Amendments to Birth Records